andrewparry/wordez/README.md

   * Mac: Using homebrew to install `brew install wxwidgets` https://formulae.brew.sh/formula/wxwidgets
   * Installation instructions can be found [here](https://wiki.wxwidgets.org/Install).
 Recommend [wxPack](https://github.com/rjpcomputing/wxpack/wiki) which includes gcc and wxwidgets.

-## Word list word.txt
-Linux contains collections of words that are derived from scowl http://wordlist.aspell.net/scowl-readme/ The license within the readme allows use and redistribution and is included in the repository.
-A subset of these collections is generated from linux using the instructions at https://leancrew.com/all-this/2022/01/wordle-letters/
-For an american wordlist of 5 characters use:
-`perl -nle 'print if /^[a-z]{5}$/' /usr/share/dict/american-english > words.txt`
-This word list is used to randomly select a target word and also to evaluate the guesses for spelling.
-Additional words may be manually added or removed from the list.

-## Keyboard file kb.txt
-A file containing a list of ascii characters grouped by the row they should appear on the keyboard.
-Enter is character 10 and Backspace is character 8.
-The game uses Capital letters only.

-## Icon file icon.png
-- icon.png - Application icon

 ## Build Instructions
 1. Clone this repo. `git clone https://github.com/andrewparry/wordez.git`
 2. Make a build directory in the top level directory: `mkdir build && cd build`